Using Your Legal Plan

 Solution: Meeting with an attorney who practices in the area of contracts can help you find a way to make sure that you contractor has to finish the job before you pay.
 It’s also a great idea to have an attorney create contracts for such projects to protect your rights.

 No parents enjoy their kids coming to them in a panic.
 Unfortunately, technology can provide a few opportunities for this.
-When a brand-new smartphone starts to act possessed, your first thought is to take it back to where you got it from so they can fix it.
+When a brand-new smartphone starts to act up, your first thought is to take it back to where you got it from so they can fix it.
 However, some stores might refuse to fix your phone for free, stating that the warranty has somehow been voided.

 Solution: When your consumer rights could have been violated, it’s a good idea to start with a call to an attorney.
 They can give you tips and tricks that you can use to get what you deserve.
 Another solution is to read your warranty and other purchasing documents carefully before you make a purchase.